Compliance Management

 The first principle in eramba is the one that states that for every problem there will be a solution.

-The chart below shows the typical way eramba uses to depict these relationships.
+The chart below shows the typical chart eramba uses to depict these relationships.
 The Privacy Policy (in the policy module) is used to meet three compliance requirements from two different packages.
 The same report can be obtained for Risks, Controls, Projects, Etc.

 Let’s review further examples: